A tour of Hoima City

 Visit Lake Albert

 Lake Albert is also among the attractions in Hoima City.
 The lake is located on the border line of Uganda and the Democratic Republic of Congo.
 Visitors to the lake can engage in a boat cruise experience to encounter wildlife like hippos and crocodiles.
-The boat cruise experience also blesses you with scenes of other wildlife species that are usually spotted at the lake shores quenching their thirst.
+The boat cruise experience blesses you with scenes of other wildlife species that visit the lake to quench their thirst.
 These include elephants, buffaloes, waterbuck, oribi, duiker, and warthog among others.
-While at the lake, visitors can also visit the many fishing villages interact with the local fisher, and learn about the different species of fish living in the lake.
+While at the lake, visitors can also visit the many fishing villages to interact with the local fishermen.
+This is a perfect time to learn about the different species of fish that live in the lake.

 Mparo Tombs

 The Mparo tombs are also an important cultural and historical site, especially among the people of Hoima City.
-Mparo was once in time the capital of the kingdom of Bunyoro because it was the palace of king, Omukama Kabalega in 1872.
-The capital and palace of Mparo were later turned into Mparo tombs after the death of Omukama Kabalega when he was buried there in 1923.
-Visitors can now explore the tombs and learn about the history of the kingdom, the leadership of the former king, and the cultural rituals practiced at the tombs.
+Mparo was the capital of the kingdom of Bunyoro because it was the palace of Omukama Kabalega in 1872.
+After his death, the capital and palace of Mparo later turned into Mparo tombs.
+His burial occurred in 1923.
+Exploration of the tombs offers opportunities to learn about the history of the kingdom.
+Additionally, you learn about the leadership of the former king, and the cultural rituals practiced at the tombs.

 Murchison Falls National Park

 The mighty Murchison Falls National Park is the largest protected area in the country Uganda.
 The area spans over 3,840 square kilometers with some of the unique landscapes and species recorded in the country.
 The park is located approximately 2 hours from Hoima City and can be accessed by road on the Hoima-Masindi highway.
-Visitors to Murchison Falls National Park can explore the park through different activities like game drives, boat cruises, or even chimpanzee trekking on the northern side of the park in the Budongo forest.
+Visitors to Murchison Falls National Park explore the destination through different activities.
+Either through game drives, boat cruises, or even chimpanzee trekking in the Budongo forest.
 This is Uganda’s largest natural mahogany forest and one of the largest in East Africa.
-Visitors can also explore the Murchison Falls, the world’s strongest waterfall where water of the Victoria Nile is squeezed through a narrow gap and plunges into a small pour below.
+Visitors can also explore the Murchison Falls, the world’s strongest waterfall.
+Water of the Victoria Nile is squeezed through a narrow gap and plunges into a small pour below.

 How to get to Hoima City?